fabioesantos/Dotfiles/README.md

 # Dotfiles
-The dotfiles used in my linux desktop.
-DWM is my default window manager.
+The dotfiles used in my Gentoo Linux desktop. [dwm](https://github.com/fabioesantos/dwm) is my default window manager.

 Fell free for use whatever you wish.

 ## Configurantion files for:

 * mpd
-* mksh
+* ksh93
 * asoundrc (alsa only setup)
 * lf (with image preview using ueberzug library)
 * Vim
+* Luakit
-* BSPWM
+* Elinks
 * Qutebrowser
-* Lynx
 * Zathura
+* Picom
 * and more.